PandaHugMonster/php-simputils/docs/features/renderers.md

 If you are a library developer that wants to provide own traits with rendering methods, it's a good idea to keep in line how many such methods are added, or maybe even better to implement a single rendering method per trait.

+## Unfinished functionality

+This functionality more or less stable, but it's a bare minimum or POC.

+It lacks some significant functionality (renderers order control over inheritance, etc.).

+Just keep in mind that it's unfinished for now.